AI Security Guide

 Section 1: APIs That Don't Die Under Load

 Your ML model needs to talk to the rest of your application stack.
-APIs are the universal translator - they let your fraud detection model integrate with your payment system, your recommendation engine feed your website, and your chatbot serve customer requests.
+APIs become the universal translator.

-But here's the catch: a research demo API that handles 10 requests per minute is very different from a production API that handles 10,000 requests per second while maintaining sub-100ms latency.
+But here's the reality check that catches most teams unprepared: a research demo API handling 10 requests per minute bears absolutely no resemblance to a production API processing 10,000 requests per second while maintaining sub-100ms latency, gracefully degrading under extreme load, and recovering automatically from transient failures.

-The API Reality Check: Can your system handle massive traffic spikes during Black Friday without crashing or degrading performance?
-What happens when the database becomes slow or unresponsive, and how does that affect your ML inference pipeline?
-How do you update the underlying model without causing downtime that interrupts business operations?
-Who's authorized to call your API, and how do you verify their identity and permissions reliably?
+The API Reality Check: Can your system handle Black Friday traffic spikes?
+What happens when the database slows down?
+How do you update models without downtime?
+Who gets to call your API, and how do you verify them?

 1.1 Choose Your Fighter: Real-Time vs Batch Processing

-Your choice of architecture depends on one question: how fast do you need answers?
+Your architecture depends on one question.
+How fast do you need answers?

 Real-Time (Online) Inference: "I Need Answers Now"